The Palace of Versailles, just outside of Paris, is one of the best Royal residences in the World.

 Later, you also explore the beautiful Versailles Gardens with the Grand and Petit Trianon and the Estate of Marie Antoinette.

-You can opt for a half-day or a full-day tour, and the meeting point depends on your choice.
+You can opt for a morning or a afternoon tour depending on your choice.

 Visual Story: 14 must-know tips before visiting Palace of Versailles